-RE:NEW is the name of the project transforming Chester’s 1936 Odeon building into a brand new world-class cultural centre.
+RE:NEW is the name of the project transforming Chester’s 1936 Odeon building into the brand new world-class cultural centre ‘Storyhouse’.

-When it opens in the autumn of 2016, the building will be run and programmed by Storyhouse a combined arts producer, based in Chester.
+Due to be completed at the end of 2016, the building will be run and programmed by Storyhouse a combined arts producer, based in Chester.
 Their work includes the nationally acclaimed Grosvenor Park Open Air Theatre company, the Chester Music Festival and the Chester Literature Festival.

-The new cultural centre will be a place where audiences will be truly inspired.
-It will both produce its own work, and welcome the best national and international artists to the region, all programmed by Storyhouse.
-The centre will blend theatre, music dance, literature and cinema in what will be a nationally celebrated fusion of a library and performing arts space.
+Storyhouse will be a place where audiences will be truly inspired.
+It will both produce its own work, and welcome the best national and international artists to the region.
+Storyhouse will blend theatre, music dance, literature and cinema in what will be a nationally celebrated fusion of a library and performing arts space.

 The Grosvenor Park company will expand its season across park, main house and studio during the summer, creating a nationally celebrated, home produced festival theatre season.
 From September to May the new centre will welcome the very best in touring theatre, musicals, dance and comedy, making a truly inspiring year-round programme.